-Details of

-Author, Year Acceptability Usefulness/ Component

-& Quality Ascertainment Satisfaction Helpfulness Quality/Value Preferences Brief Intervention Description

-Wake, 2013 163 Various measures of 85% of parents 81% of parents One hour-long family visit with

-acceptability (rated as felt understood understood how to obesity specialist team to

-Good agree, neutral or by specialist; implement goals set develop plan and goals followed

-disagree) 89% by GP by specialist; 79% by by GP visits every 4-8 weeks

-GP using brief solution-focused

-700/ of powerto techniques; web-based software

-72% of parents (HOPSCOTCH) used to track

-confident of weight

-specialist: 77% after GF

-meeting GP

-Non-lifestyle co unseling I

-Boutelle.
-How much did you 50% of kids 62% of kids rated it [14 group sessions behavioral

-2014 112 like the ROC rated it a 4 or 5 a 3 on helpfulness counseling based on appetite

-program? (liked a lot, ' awareness and cue exposure

-Fair (rated on scale of 1-5, loved it) 81% of parents treatment; core components

-higher is better) believed it taught included psychoeducation,

-67% of parents child to be more in parenting skills, coping skills,

-Because of ROC, I rated it a 4 or 5 control of eating self-monitoring of hunger and

-feel more control of (liked a lot, cravings, and experiential

-my eating? loved it) learning

-(rated on scale of 1-3,

-higher is better)?
-47% of parents

-De constatisticate estis en thought their

-Do you think other child rated it a 4

-like the ROC or 5 (liked a lot,

-nke line KOC

-(Yes/No) 85% of kids

-(183/100) thought other

-kids would like

-ROC program

-Pharmacothera ру

-Love-Osborne, NR "In this study, subjects Metformin 850 mg bid + 6

-2008 134 almost universally felt monthly individual goal-setting

-that goal setting was sessions; initial session

-Fair helpful to them, included written material and

-regardless of outcome" video
+Author, Year & Quality Details of Acceptability Ascertainment Satisfaction Usefulness/ Helpfulness Quality/Value Component Preferences Brief Intervention Description Wake, 2013 169 Various measures of acceptability (rated as 85% of parents felt understood 81% of parents understood how to One hour-long family visit with obesity specialist team to Good agree, neutral or disagree) by specialist; 89% by GP implement goals set by specialist; 79% by GP 72% of parents develop plan and goals followed by GP visits every 4-8 weeks using brief solution-focused techniques; web-based software (HopSCOTCH) used to track confident of weight change after meeting specialist; 77% after meeting GP progress and link specialist with GP Non-lifestyle co unseling L g c. • Boutelle, 2014 118 How much did you like the ROC program?
+50% of kids rated it a 4 or 5 (liked a lot, 62% of kids rated it a 3 on helpfulness 14 group sessions behavioral counseling based on appetite awareness and cue exposure Fair (rated on scale of 1-5, higher is better) loved it) 67% of parents 81% of parents believed it taught child to be more in treatment; core components included psychoeducation, parenting skills, coping skills, Because of ROC, I feel more control of my eating? (rated on scale of 1-3, rated it a 4 or 5 (liked a lot, loved it) control of eating self-monitoring of hunger and cravings, and experiential learning higher is better)?
+47% of parents thought their Do you think other kids your age would like the ROC program? child rated it a 4 or 5 (liked a lot, loved it) (Yes/No) 85% of kids thought other kids would like Pharmacothera nv ROC program Love-Osborne, 2008 140 NR "In this study, subjects almost universally felt Metformin 850 mg bid + 6 monthly individual goal-setting Fair that goal setting was helpful to them, regardless of outcome" sessions; initial session included written material and video

-Abbreviations: bid = twice daily; BMI = body mass index; CG = control group; CSQ = Client Satisfaction Questionnaire; DVD = digital video disc; F/V = fruits and vegetables; GP = general practitioner; hr = hour; IG = intervention group; mg = milligram(s); MI = motivational interviewing; mi = minute; msg = message; NR = not reported; PA = physical activity; PCP = primary care physician; pt = participant; ROC = regulation of cues; SSB = sugar-sweetened beverages; STAR = Study of Technology to Accelerate Research; w/ = with.
+Abbreviations: bid=twice daily; BMI=body mass index; CG=control group; CSQ=Client Satisfaction Questionnaire; DVD=digital video disc; F/V=fruits and vegetables; GP=general practitioner; hr=hour; IG=intervention group; MI=motivational interviewing; min=minute; msg=message; NR=not reported; PA=physical activity; PCP=primary care physician; pt=participant; ROC=regulation of cues; SSB=sugar-sweetened beverages; STAR=Study of Technology to Accelerate Research; w/=with.